 Pi music player might not be a flawless app but it sure carries all the important features that a music lover might fancy.
 The app comes with a simple and attractive user interface and strictly follows material design principles to make sure that it remains an eye candy to users.

 Out of all the features, the one I like the most is Pi Power Share with which you can send your music playlist and tracks to any other device securely.
 It has a built-in 5 band equalizer with 3D audio effects and multiple presets to choose from.
-Moreover, you can create your custom MP3 ringtone with app’s ringtone cutter.
+Moreover, you can create your custom MP3 ringtone with the app’s ringtone cutter.

 8. Rocket Music Player

-Rocket Music Player is a feature-rich mobile application that allows users to search, play and manage song on their smartphones quite easily.
+Rocket Music Player is a feature-rich mobile application that allows users to search, play and manage songs on their smartphones quite easily.
 The app supports a wide range of media formats including wav, ogg, m4a, alac, tta, ape, mpc, wav and other popular file/container formats.

 Other features include a ten-band graphic equalizer, tag editor, custom lock-screens, and sleep timer.
 You can customize the app with more than 30 themes.
 And yes, it also supports services like scrobbling, Android Auto and Chromecast.